IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 Deploying the app on the Playground
 -----------------------------------

-We have all the functions you need for the on-chain and off-chain parts of the app.
+You have all the functions you need for the on-chain and off-chain parts of the app.
 Every contract in the Playground must define its public interface like this:

 .. literalinclude:: BasicApps.hs